MiroMindAI/MiroThinker/README.md

 </div>

-> **MiroThinker** is a deep research model optimized for long-chain research and prediction.

-The project currently comprises four key components:

-- 💡 **MiroThinker**: A deep research agent optimized for research and prediction.
+**MiroThinker**: A deep research agent optimized for research and prediction.
 It achieves a 88.2  on the challenging BrowseComp benchmark.
 See [Quick Start](#-quick-start).

 ## 📋 Table of Contents